MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

 manager: kamrani
 ms.topic: conceptual
 ms.service: bot-service
-ms.date: 04/24/2020
+ms.date: 06/24/2020
 ---

 # Introduction to adaptive dialogs

-Adaptive dialogs offer a new event based addition to the [Dialogs library][1] that enables you to start simple and quickly layer in sophisticated conversation management techniques like interruption handling, dispatching and more.
+Adaptive dialogs offer a new event-based addition to the [Dialogs library][1] that enables you to easily layer in sophisticated conversation management techniques like interruption handling, dispatching, and more.

 > [!IMPORTANT]
-> Adaptive dialogs is currently available in the .Net version of the Bot Framework SDK.
-You can find Sample bots built using adaptive dialogs in [the BotBuilder-Samples repository][16] on GitHub, however the JavaScript version is now in [Preview][15].
+> Adaptive dialogs is currently only available in the .NET version of the bot framework SDK.
+You can find sample bots built using adaptive dialogs in [the BotBuilder-Samples repository][16] on GitHub.

 ## Prerequisites